plainsight16/alx-system_engineering-devops/0x01-shell_permissions/README.md

 --reference=olleh filename: to copy mode of a file to another mkdir -m: set mode for directories while creating them
 chgrp: change group owner
+chmod owner:group: changes owner and group at the same time